chris130017/CopilotForSecurity/README.md

-# 100+ Prompts for CopilotForSecurity
+Prompts Repo for Security Copilot
 Useful resources for CFS users
-A catalog of 100+ prompts, categorised by Plugins
+A catalog of 100+ prompts, categorised by Plugins & more
 Credit: Rod Trent :)